 My bird buddies have not come around much lately.
-I have cleaned up and refreshed all my feeders with new goodies, but they must be still sheltering somewhere to stay warm and out of rain.
-I saw little bit of blooms from my flower pots, but they are just barely surviving in the rain… Am I making lots of excuses here?
-But really, it’s time for rain to go away.
+I have cleaned up and refreshed all my feeders with new goodies, but they must be still sheltering somewhere to stay warm and out of the rain.
+I saw a few blooms from my flower pots, but they are just barely surviving in the rain… Am I making lots of excuses here?
+But really, it’s time for the rain to go away.

-They are large, colorful, curvy, but no intricate details like most of the flowers.
-Couple flowers were in full bloom.
-I tried some Marco shots, but they look redundant as what I have done many times.
+They are large, colorful, and curvy, but have no intricate details like most flowers.
+A couple of flowers were in full bloom.
+I tried some Marco shots, but they look redundant as I have done many times.
 Less is more, but not in this case.
 Rainy day, not enough light and I did not want to use flash.
 I was bombed.
 I buried myself in magazine piles the rest of the day…

-And, I wowed when I got up next morning, guess what?
-All flowers were opened, I know it is the warmth inside the house, but I was still a bit jaw dropping.
+And, I wowed when I got up the next morning, guess what?
+All flowers were opened, I know it is the warmth inside the house, but I was still a bit jaw-dropping.
 The boring bunch is now turning into an array of beauties, my favorite kind, gorgeous but subtle.
 I was so thrilled.
 They have just made my day.

-Mr. Weather was moody in this day.
-Sun went up and down within 2-3 minutes window.
-By the time when I had my setting adjusted, light condition changed.
-A bit of frustration turning the dials from one end to the other.
+Mr. Weather was moody on this day.
+Sun went up and down within a 2-3 minutes window.
+By the time when I had my setting adjusted, the light condition changed.
+A bit of frustration turned the dials from one end to the other.
 But, luckily, I was able to nail this shot sitting flowers by the window and the sun happened to shine through at that crucial moment.
-Background is the magnolia tree outside, bathed in the sun.
-There is no doubt in my mind, the light has dramatically blown in new life to the flowers.
+The background is the magnolia tree outside, bathed in the sun.
+There is no doubt in my mind, that the light has dramatically blown new life into the flowers.

 This shot has given me a lift.
 I grabbed the beauty bunch, went around the house, sitting on the floor, lying down, stepping up, snap, snap and snap.
 I tried to single out the flowers and minimize the content, but it simply did not work.
 They are just meant to be together.

 Imagine you are out in a tropical resort.
 You wake up in the morning.
 Bright and clear outside, cozy and relaxing inside the room.
-You don’t feel like to get out of the bed.
+You don’t feel like getting out of bed.
 You just want to have your aromatic cup of coffee and fresh croissant in bed.
 Watch a bit of ‘Good Morning, America’ and rolled back to doze off… At least this is how I felt when I had this image taken.
-I forgot the ground was still wet outside and the cloud would move in again anytime.
+I forgot the ground was still wet outside and the cloud would move in again at any time.

 Otherwise, thinking that you just checked into a Victoria boutique bed and breakfast.
-You walked by intricate decors in the lobby, hall way and entered your room, here it was, an oil painting on the wall… I took this shot when the sun was down.
+You walked by intricate decors in the lobby, and hallway and entered your room, here it was, an oil painting on the wall… I took this shot when the sun was down.
 Could not get a shot with good exposure, so I ‘painted’ it, might as well.

-Often times I lamented that I did not take any single landscape, architecture or street photographs (only product shots) while I was traveling intensively worldwide, throughout Europe and North America, Australia, New Zealand and even made it to South Africa.
-From photography point of view, how exciting it will be if I have brought home something from these places.
+Often times I lamented that I did not take any single landscape, architecture, or street photographs (only product shots) while I was traveling intensively worldwide, throughout Europe and North America, Australia, New Zealand, and even made it to South Africa.
+From a photography point of view, how exciting it will be if I have brought home something from these places.
 But I have Zero in stock and more than likely, I won’t go back.

 I think they are dancing in the rain, but not in Spain.
-The texture of my glass table, the color of glass and the reflections.
-I hear the music and the beat in the party, do you?
+The texture of my glass table, the color of the glass, and the reflections.
+I hear the music and the beat at the party, do you?